Friday, April 3, 2015

 Society is no longer in a Medieval milieu where you sightlessly give money to the ruling classes of bishops and magistrates.
 You must make your own educated decisions.
 (Then again, most college graduates begin life already indebted--and flooded with credit card applications and car loan offers).

-Or maybe people just learn their lessons well enough.
-Even actor Nicholas Cage, who starred in the 1994 movie "It Could Happen to You" (about wasteful over-spending) is still notorious for his debts, near-bankruptcy, and over-spending.
+Some people fail to learn their lessons.
+Nicholas Cage starred in the 1994 movie "It Could Happen to You" (about wasteful over-spending), yet he is still notorious for his debts, near-bankruptcy, and over-spending.

 Hence, lets remind again...